QuadSpinner/Gaea-Docs/source/Reference/05-Selectors/Angle.md

 title: Angle
 ---

-Creates a select mask covering all areas of the heightfield facing the specified range.
+Angle creates a selection mask covering all areas of the heightfield facing the specified range.